codurance/site/_posts/2018-08-17-the-functional-style-part-2.md

 }
 ```

 We can calculate the roman representation of 14 by plugging values in directly for the `remainder`, `numeralIndex` and `roman` arguments.
-I have cheated slightly by setting the argument index to 8; I did that to skip straight over the numerals with higher value.
-Otherwise, this exercise, which is already quite long-winded, would become considerably worse:
+I have cheated a little bit by setting the argument index to 8; I did that to skip straight over the numerals with higher value.
+Otherwise, this exercise, which is already quite long-winded, would become considerably longer:

 ```groovy
 String convert() {